claragt/clara-portfolio/posts/10-equity-and-justice-prompts-for-ai.md

 tags:
   - equity
 ---
-# 10 equity and justice prompts for AI

 We need to be better at having conversations about the equity and justice implications of our use of AI.